Matt952023/Learn-Japanese-Website/README.md

 # Learn-Japanese-Website
-An online learning platform for learning Japanese.
+An online learning platform for learning the Japanese hirigana and katana alphabets.

 Platform for hosting lessons and tracking user progress.